 Canada Pension Plan (CPP) benefits can make up a key portion of your income in retirement.
-Individuals receiving the maximum CPP payments at age 65 can expect to collect nearly $14,000 per year in benefits.
+Individuals receiving the maximum CPP payments at age 65 can expect to collect more than $14,000 per year in benefits.

 Now, you may not have a hot clue how much CPP you will receive in retirement, and that’s okay.